Unity-Technologies/com.unity.cli-project-setup/README.md

           }
         ],
         ```
-        3. Update the project manifest to use the internal package registry exlusively: If using the internal, upm-candidates, registry is acceptable for your project, just ensure you have this entry in the project manifest.
+        3. If you don't need to use the production/public Unity package repository, you can choose to use the internal package registry exclusively.
+Below is the manifest entry that will make this happen.

         ```
         "registry": "https://artifactory.prd.cds.internal.unity3d.com/artifactory/api/npm/upm-candidates"